4 min read

 Rest isn't the reward.
 It's the reason you can keep going.
 Treat it as optional and you'll burn out fast.

-You don't recover after.
-You recover through.
-Rest needs to be woven into every phase β pre, mid, post.
+You don't recover after you recover through.
+Rest gets woven into every phase: pre, mid, post.

 The culture told us to earn rest.
 The trail says: you need it to survive.